Ed King (activist): Ed King's Mississippi: Behind the Scenes of Freedom Summer

+Death

+King died in Jackson, Mississippi, on July 4, 2026, at the age of 89.

 In popular culture

-Rev. Ed King has been portrayed in several dramatic treatments of landmark events associated with the civil rights movement.
+King has been portrayed in several dramatic treatments of landmark events associated with the civil rights movement.

 Play

 King appears as a character in All the Way, a Robert Schenkkan play depicting the first year of Lyndon Johnson's presidency, with an emphasis on events surrounding the passage of the Civil Rights Act of 1964.
 After successful passage of the historic legislation, Johnson's bid to retain the White House in the 1964 presidential election is complicated by turmoil at the Democratic National Convention in Atlantic City, where the upstart Mississippi Freedom Democratic Party bids to unseat the all-white, official delegation that claims to represent the state.

 All the Way captured the 2014 Tony Award for Outstanding Play, and Bryan Cranston, in the role of Lyndon B. Johnson, won the Tony Award for Best Actor in a Play.
 Ethan Phillips portrays Rev. King in a pivotal scene in which Hubert Humphrey presents the President's compromise solution that gives the renegades two at-large seats at the convention.

-EDWIN KING I don’t, uh, feel comfortable being the representative here in place of the grass-roots leadership.
+EDWIN KING I don't, uh, feel comfortable being the representative here in place of the grass-roots leadership.
 Maybe I should step aside, let Mrs. Hamer take my place.

 SENATOR HUBERT HUMPHREY The President is insisting on your presence Edwin because he wants an interracial delegation!

-EDWIN KING I’m sure that Mrs. Hamer has to be a part of this.
+EDWIN KING I'm sure that Mrs. Hamer has to be a part of this.

 SENATOR HUBERT HUMPHREY The President has said that he will not let that illiterate woman speak on the floor of the Democratic convention.

 Film

 All the Way is a 2016 drama based on the historic events of 1964, the first year of the presidency of Lyndon B. Johnson.
 Originally broadcast on HBO, the film was directed by Jay Roach and adapted by Robert Schenkkan from his original play of the same name.
 Bryan Cranston reprised his role as Johnson from the 2014 Broadway production of the play.
-Gregory Marcel portrays Rev. Ed King in a version of the scene from the play in which Hubert Humphrey offers the President's compromise solution to the renegade delegation.
+Gregory Marcel portrays King in a version of the scene from the play in which Hubert Humphrey offers the President's compromise solution to the renegade delegation.